 In fulfilling its role, TPR produces important guidance for those involved with pension schemes including trustees as well as auditors and actuaries.
 This guidance is available from TPR's website.

-The latest reforms, introduced under Pensions Act 2008, have brought about a new requirement on UK employers to automatically enrol all employees in a 'qualifying auto-enrolment pension scheme' and to make contributions to that scheme on their behalf.
+The Pensions Act 2008 introduced a requirement on UK employers to automatically enrol all employees in a 'qualifying auto-enrolment pension scheme' and to make contributions to that scheme on their behalf.
 Enrolment may be either into an occupational pension scheme or a contract based scheme.

 Many contract based schemes are group personal pensions where an employer appoints a pension provider, often an insurance company, to run the scheme.
 The National Employment Savings Trust (NEST) is a government backed pension scheme that employers can use for auto enrolling employees.